CLARIAH/clariah-plus/docs/requirements/software-requirements.md

 The full license *MUST* be stored in a ``LICENSE`` (``LICENSE.md``) file in the root of the VCS, the same format recommendations and restrictions apply as to the ``README`` file.

-Developers *MUST* ensure the license is not in conflict with the licenses of the dependencies they use.
+The maintainer of the software *MUST* ensure the license is not in conflict with the licenses of the dependencies they use.

 * See the list of [OSI-approved licenses](https://opensource.org/licenses)